 Our gas detection units come with a 'Quick Start Guide' that detail how to use the detectors properly, efficiently and most importantly, safely.

 The number of required gas detectors would depend on the size of the area you are wanting to monitor.
 Each of our products details the range of each monitor/sensor.
 If you are still having trouble working out how many you would need, please get in touch with us and we will be able to assist.

 The use of a gas detection/monitoring system, with appropriate action taken if dangerous levels of gases are detected, can help to prevent an explosion or can help to prevent worker injury or exposure to toxic gases.
 In some situations, the gas monitor is used for process control.

 A fixed gas detector is one that is plugged in/hard wired into the main power supply of a building, often composing of a main base unit and other sensor and alarm units placed in the required areas.

 A portable gas detector is just that, you are able to carry it on your body which can be extremely useful and even life saving when entering certain/potentially dangerous areas.

 VOC's stands for Volatile Organic Compounds - Organic chemicals that have a high vapour pressure at ordinary room temperature.
 Breathing VOC's can irritate the eyes, nose and throat, can cause difficulty breathing and nausea, and can damage the central nervous system as well as other organs.
 Some VOC's can cause cancer.

 Gas detectors can be used to detect combustible, flammable and toxic gases, and oxygen depletion.
-The most common gases that these analyzers are used to monitor are oxygen (O2), carbon dimoxide (CO2), VOC's, Carbon Monoxide (CO) and water (H2O).
+The most common gases that analyzers monitor are oxygen (O2), carbon dioxide (CO2), VOC's, Carbon Monoxide (CO) and water (H2O).

 The main things to look for when deciding which is the best gas analyzer for your application are: